zhuhuihuihui/EChart/README.md

 ## Provide data & Get events
 After setting up your EColumnChart, you may need to provide the data for the EColumnChart and you will be able to get events from EColumnChart as well.

-If you were a expert with `UITableView`, you will be quite familier with the way `EColumnChart` works.
+If you were a expert with `UITableView`, you will be quite familiar with the way `EColumnChart` works.
 Because they work in a same way.

 ### DataSource
 You need to implement every method in the `EColumnChartDataSource`